The Kinks Are the Village Green Preservation Society

-Other than "Village Green", which was recorded in November 1966 and re-recorded in February 1967, sessions for the album began in March 1968 at Pye Studios in London.
+Other than "Village Green", which was recorded in November 1966 and re-recorded in February 1967, the album's sessions ran at London's Pye Studios from roughly March to October 1968.
+(Note: Original session reels and Pye's 1968 studio documentation generally do not survive, making exact dating of the album's sessions an impossibility.
+The researchers Doug Hinman and Andrew Sandoval formerly dated the album's sessions from late 1967 to late 1968, but later determined it was "spring to autumn" 1968, or from approximately 5 March to 8 October.)
 In addition to the non-album singles "Wonderboy" and "Days", the sessions resulted in numerous tracks, some of which went unreleased for years.
 The album's planned September 1968 release was delayed by two months in the UK after Davies's last-minute decision to rearrange and augment the track listing, but release of the earlier twelve-track edition went ahead in several European countries.
 The album had no accompanying lead single in the UK, but "Starstruck" was issued in the US and Europe.

 Despite its initial commercial shortcomings, Village Green has influenced numerous musical acts, especially American indie artists from the late 1980s and 1990s and Britpop groups including Blur and Oasis.
 Driven in part by this influence, the album experienced a critical and commercial resurgence in the 1990s, and it has been reissued several times, including an expanded edition in 2018.
 The album has since become the Kinks' best-selling album in the UK, where the British Phonographic Industry (BPI) certified it silver in 2008 and gold in 2018.
 It has been included in several critics' and listeners' polls for the best albums of all time, including those published by Rolling Stone magazine and in the book All Time Top 1000 Albums.